petercolesdc/cooper/README.md

 1. Pull this repo to where it's needed
 2. Delete the templates and public folders.
 2. Alter the gulpfile.js to out put css, js, and assets where you need them
-3. Remove the 'Test templates' section and related task runner from gulpfile.js (optional)
+3. Remove the 'test templates' section and related task runner from gulpfile.js (optional)